PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

    compatibility orchestrator unless a bounded phase-contract simplification is identified; all of its former raw top-level mutation loops now have indexed semantic owners.
-3. Audit the adjacent 321-line
+3. Audit the adjacent 487-line
-   `_optimize_sinet_shared_post_prelu_transpose_fanout_chains` helper next.
+   `_optimize_sinet_concat_resize_affine_transpose_chains` helper next.
-   Characterize its shared post fan-out, Conv/ADD consumer roles, Concat-backed input selection, affine/PReLU constants, and output metadata before extracting a bounded owner.
-Reuse the shared late affine tail and grouped- constant contracts only where the fan-out semantics are identical.
+   Characterize its three input adapters, Resize/affine branch, Concat axis, residual/affine/PReLU tail, constants, and output metadata before extracting a bounded owner.
+Reuse grouped-constant and metadata helpers only where the topology and output ownership contracts are identical.
 4. Keep the terminal direct backend boundary explicit; do not reintroduce fallback into the legacy TensorFlow pipeline or broaden optional artifact execution.